 An easy to cook, hearty stew made with diced beef, Denhay Streaky Bacon and a decent glug of ‘the black stuff’.
 The perfect way to celebrate St Patrick’s Day.
 Enjoy.

-Serves 8 people Preparation time 20 minutes Cooking time 240 minutes
+Serves 8 people Prep 20 minutes Cook 240 minutes

 1 tbsp olive oil

 1.5kg – 2kg of Irish Stewing Steak

 12 strips of Denhay Unsmoked Streaky Bacon